The Great Knysna Fire continues to burn as the DA’s disaster so why won’t media link them to it?

 The Knysna Municipality seemed to inappropriately investigate itself so that it wouldn’t be held liable.
 The Council and Directors must share blame for the resulting lie, especially Municipal Manager Kam Chetty, Mayor Eleanore Spies and Fire Chief Clint Manuel for publicly creating it.

-Residents rejected the Municipality’s statement that the cause of the fire was man-made rather that the lightning-induced rural fire that the Knysna and Sedgefield Fire Stations had failed to respond to for over a month.
+Residents rejected the Municipality’s statement that the cause of the fire was man-made rather than the lightning-induced rural fire that the Knysna and Sedgefield Fire Stations had failed to respond to for over a month.
 Morne Johnson, a resident in the area where the fire started, was among the credible dissenters.
 Afriforum was applauded by residents when their report by Dr Klatzow fingered the Municipality with facts.

 This week, Noseweek, the monthly investigative magazine, revealed that Dr Philip Frost of CSIR’s Meraka Institute had conducted a third investigation that corroborated Afriforum’s.
 That investigation seemed to be a dismayed reaction to Fire Chief Clint Manuel using CSIR’s name to give credibility to his “scientific” findings.
 Municipal Manager Kam Chetty emphasised the deception by stating that, “This report included evidence and opinions of CSIR and several other scientists.”
 That was fake news that Google shows gained traction.